doktorbro/imadaem/README.md

-Imadaem for Zepto
+Imadaem for Zepto —  JS Daemon for Responsive Images
 =============

-_Imadaem_ is a javascript daemon for adaptive images with [Timthumb](http://code.google.com/p/timthumb/) as [Zepto](http://zeptojs.com/) plugin.
+_Imadaem_ is a javascript daemon for responsive images with [Timthumb](http://code.google.com/p/timthumb/) as [Zepto](http://zeptojs.com/) plugin.

+Imadaem replaces the placeholder image by the dedicated size image on every significant browser event.
+The website _feels_ pretty fast.
+The visitor sees the low quality file nearly immediately and can start to interact with the site: scroll, zoom, etc. After the right resolution file is loaded, all the visitor maybe notices is the blurry image gets sharp.

+The small overhead by loading two images instead of one is negligible.
+In return you get low latency user experience.

+Visitors with no javascript still see everything as long as you provide sufficient placeholders.

-## Why?
+## Reason

-Read what people think about the technique Imadaem provides:
+Read what wise men think about the technique Imadaem provides:

-* _[Introducing LQIP – Low Quality Image Placeholders](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/)_ by Guy Podjarny, Chief Product Architect at Akamai
+* _[Introducing LQIP — Low Quality Image Placeholders](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/)_ by Guy Podjarny, Chief Product Architect at Akamai
 * _[I ♥ Image Bytes](http://www.stevesouders.com/blog/2013/04/26/i/)_ by Steve Souders, Head Performance Engineer at Google
+* _[Cheating or Good Design?](http://www.usabilitypost.com/2012/05/31/cheating-or-good-design/)_ by Dmitry Fadeyev, Creator of Usaura

 ## Example

 Visit my [personal website](http://penibelst.de/).
 Resize your browser’s window it and see what happens.
+Look at the network waterfall of your browser to see

 ## Setup